S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/structural-patterns/helping-team.png)

-**Form equivalent groups of people with the mandate to execute on a specific set of requirements defined by a delegator.**
+**Bring together a group of equivalent people with the mandate to execute on a specific set of requirements defined by a delegator.**

 A helping team: